katherineloor/RcppCensSpatial/cran-comments.md

 ## Re-submission

-This package was archived because of some problems with packages: CensSpatial, MomTrunc, and tlrmvnmvt.
+This package was archived because of some problems with packages CensSpatial and MomTrunc.
 Then, we have:

 * Deleted CensSpatial package from suggests (DESCRIPTION).

-* Problems with tlrmvnmvt and MomTrunc were solved.
+* Problems with MomTrunc were solved.

-## Test environments
-* local R installation, R 4.2.0
-* ubuntu 16.04 (on travis-ci), R 4.2.0
-* win-builder (devel)

 ## R CMD check results

-0 errors | 0 warnings | 0 note
+0 errors | 0 warnings | 1 note

+* This is a new release.